Overview

 Tips and Gotchas

-• SELF vs. bare attribute names.
-SELF refers to the component the expression is attached to (on Event Hooks).
+SELF vs. bare attribute names.
+SELF refers to the component the expression is attached to (hooks and listeners only).
 Bare names refer to entity attributes.
 They don’t overlap.